Digital-Identity-Labs/shibkit-meta_meta/README.md

 specified directly in your code or loaded from a source list file.

-Source objects describe federations and collections and are effectively metadata about metadata, hence the name of this software.
+Source objects describe federations and collections and are effectively metadata about metadata, hence the odd name of this software.

 #### Loading your own source list
 It's best to write and load your own source list for your software.